Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Linear Block Codes and Zero-Undetected-Error Decoding

 \begin{proposition} Let $\calC$ be a linear block code used for transmission over a memoryless and symmetric channel according to Definition \ref{Def_channel_symmetry}.
 Then, the block erasure probability, under the zero-undetected-error decoding rule in Definition \ref{ZUE_decoding}, is independent of the transmitted codeword. \end{proposition}

-Furthermore, since the blocklength $L$ scales logarithmically with $M$, we require the linear block code $\calC^{\star}$ to have an exponentially vanishing erasure probability (under zero-undetected-error decoding) with the blocklength $L$, such that the erasure probability can be driven to zero as $M$ grows to infinity.
-In order to prove the existence of such a linear block code, let us consider random non-binary linear $(L,K)$ block codes over a memoryless symmetric channel.
-Specifically, we refer to the ensemble of linear $(L,K)$ block codes, which is induced by randomly drawing the generator matrix $\bG$ with $K \times L$ i.i.d.\ components uniformly distributed over $\calX$.
+Since $L$ scales logarithmically with $M$, we require $\calC^{\star}$ to have an erasure probability that vanishes exponentially in $L$ under zero-undetected-error decoding, so that it also vanishes as $M\to\infty$.
+To prove the existence of such a code, we consider the ensemble of linear $(L,K)$ block codes whose generator matrix $\bG$ has $K\times L$ i.i.d.\ entries drawn equiprobably from $\calX$.

 Performance bounds for binary linear block codes over binary-input output-symmetric channels were developed for maximum-likelihood decoding in \cite[Section 3.10]{viterbi2009principles}.
 Error exponents for typical codes from a random linear code ensemble over the binary symmetric channel were studied in \cite{barg2002random}.
 Performance bounds for non-binary linear block codes over memoryless symmetric channels were provided for maximum-likelihood decoding in \cite{hof2009performance} and for generalized (erasure/list) decoding in \cite{hof2010performance}.
-In \cite{domb2015random}, it was proved that the random-coding bound is exponentially tight for the ensemble of random linear codes at all rates.
+The random-coding bound was proved to be exponentially tight for the ensemble of random linear codes at all rates \cite{domb2015random}.
 Exponential error bounds pertaining to zero-undetected-error decoding have been derived in \cite{telatar1992multi, csiszar1995channel, ahlswede1996erasure}, with random constant composition codes.

-The following performance bound, which refers to non-binary linear block codes over memoryless symmetric channels under zero-undetected-error decoding is proved in Appendix \ref{appendix_proposition_proof}.
+The following performance bound, for non-binary linear block codes over memoryless symmetric channels under zero-undetected-error decoding, is proved in Appendix \ref{appendix_proposition_proof}.

 \begin{theorem} Consider the ensemble of random $(L,K)$ linear block codes $\{\calC^{\star}\}$ employed for transmission over a memoryless symmetric channel with input and output alphabets $\calX$ and $\calY$, respectively.
 Let $P(\cdot)$ denote the uniform distribution over $\calX$, and let $W$ be the transition probability of the channel.
 Then, the average block erasure probability under the zero-undetected-error decoding rule in \eqref{Decision_Region} satisfies